 Final Summary: Can Retirees Deduct Health Insurance Premiums?

 First, it’s important to note that tax laws can be complex and can vary depending on individual circumstances and the country you reside in.
 However, in many cases, health insurance premiums can be tax deductible for retirees.
-This is especially true if you meet certain criteria, such as itemizing your deductions and exceeding a certain percentage of your income.
+This is especially true if you meet specific criteria, such as itemizing your deductions and exceeding a certain percentage of your income.